The Chosen One (novel): Plot

-Kyra Carlson is a thirteen-year-old girl who has grown up in an isolated community.
-She has always ignored the fact that her father has three wives, and that she has twenty siblings, and two more on the way.
+Kyra Carlson is a thirteen year-old girl who has grown up in an isolated community.
+She has always ignored the fact that her father has three wives, and that she has twenty-one siblings, and two more on the way.
 The people of the community follow the rules and commands of The Prophet, believing that he is the son of God Himself.
 However, Kyra has many secrets that she has hidden from her family; she secretly reads books that she borrows from a mobile library (even though reading is forbidden) and she has been secretly romancing with a boy named Joshua (even though a man is supposed to be chosen for her).
 One day, while The Prophet is eating dinner with the Carlson family, he announces that Kyra shall marry her sixty-year-old Uncle Hyrum, who already has six wives.
 Kyra rebels, as she is in love with Joshua, but her family is unable to help her.
 When the two young lovers plead with The Prophet, he has them both whipped and abused.
 Kyra then enlists the help of Patrick, the owner of the mobile library.
 Patrick tries to help her escape from the community, but he is shot and killed, while Kyra is dragged back and abused once more.
 Since The Prophet had ordered for Joshua to be banished from the community and left to die (since he is a "culprit"), Joshua escapes the community with two other boys after telling Kyra that he will come looking for her later.
 In her demise, Kyra tries to escape once more and has almost gotten away when she notices the sheriff chasing her.
 She calls the police and help arrives.
 Kyra is sent to live with a mother and daughter that reside somewhere outside the community.
-The book ends with Kyra missing her family, and hoping that she will soon reunite with Joshua...
+The book ends with Kyra missing her family and hoping that she will soon reunite with Joshua.